Our free membership, business.com+, takes the pain out of choosing new business services.

 2. Extended loan term: Lowering your monthly payment tends to increase the number of months it will take to pay off the loan in full.

 3. Interest rate qualifications: Finding a loan with a lower interest rate to consolidate your debt is possible only if you have good credit and minimal debt.
 Use a loan calculator to see if a slight reduction in your interest rate will make a difference in the total amount you pay over time.
-If you are already a few years in, or you have bad credit or too much debt, there’s a chance you won’t save any money by consolidating your business loans.
+If you are already a few years in, or have bad credit or excessive debt, there’s a chance you won’t save any money by consolidating your business loans.

-4. Prepayment penalty: If you plan to pay extra money each month on your loan’s principal to pay it off faster, check your loan agreement to verify there’s no prepayment penalty.
+4. Prepayment penalty: If you plan to pay extra money each month on your loan’s principal to pay it off faster, check your loan agreement to verify that there’s no prepayment penalty.
 Lenders add this clause to ensure they make the maximum amount of money in interest on your loan.

 6. Collateral: Some banks require collateral, such as property or equipment, to approve a business debt consolidation loan.
-If you haven’t taken the time to analyze your spending and commit to a strict budget, you could easily fall back into excess spending.
+If you haven’t taken the time to analyze your spending and commit to a strict budget, you could easily fall back into excessive spending.
 Are you prepared to lose what you need to put up for collateral?

 Which fees are associated with debt consolidation?